FoodCLUB-Open-Source/Back-End/README.md

 Install dependencies using `npm install`.

-Start the server in development mode with debug request logging `npm run devStart`.
+Start the server in development mode with debug request logging using `npm run devStart`.

-Start the server in production mode`npm run start`.
+Start the server in production mode using `npm run start`.

 ![npm run](assets/npm-run.gif)